pumpncode/Mossed/README.md

 Mossed is a Balatro content mod that adds stuff idk it's a bunch of inside jokes and other stuff.
 It mostly adds a bunch of Jokers and some Decks and some other stuff I think.
 Jokers are unlocked by default, some are discovered by default, can you find them?

+All artwork by myself (Lara), all code by Jetziel

 ## Installation

 This mod requires [Steamodded Alpha 1413a](https://github.com/Steamodded/smods) or newer to run.